 Students may submit a proposal to pursue a thesis on a topic of their choosing in addition to all other requirements for the degree.
 Students may apply to the thesis track at the conclusion of their second seminar and propose a topic.
 Students should also present the endorsements of the instructors from their first two seminars.
 Students accepted into the Thesis Track must enter the thesis seminar either by the beginning of the fifth seminar of the program or at the end of the student's seminar work.
 A student in the Thesis Track will have a thesis supervisor, a faculty member specializing in the chosen area of research.
 All students will follow the established rules and procedures identified in Norwich University's Thesis Handbook for Diplomacy students.
-Upon completion of the seminar, the student must defend the work before a committee comprised of the thesis advisor, two additional readers, and a chair.
+Upon completion of the thesis seminar, the student must defend the work before a committee comprised of the thesis advisor, two additional readers, and a chair.
 A grade of Pass, Pass with Minor Revisions, Pass with Major Revisions, or Fail will be identified by the committee.

-The thesis track is an optional degree requirement, and may be outside the degree process, allowing for students to complete a thesis after graduation.
-However, a student may request to have the Thesis Track counted in lieu of the comprehensive exam requirement.
-If this exemption is granted, the student will not graduate from the program until successful defense of the thesis.
+- For those students who complete the Thesis Track outside the degree process, the thesis is not a degree requirement.
+This allows students to complete a thesis after graduation. - For those students who request to have the Thesis Track counted as part of their degree requirements and in lieu of the comprehensive exam requirement, the thesis is a degree requirement.
+If this comprehensive exam exemption is granted, the student will not graduate from the program until successful defense of the thesis.